Sholpan-Kauanova/HTM_Wound_Healing_Tool/README.md

 ---bin<br>

 <b>Processing parameters</b><br>
 There is only treshold to be set for processing.
 Threshold is defined as a fraction of mean and set by a coeficient which must be non-zero positive integer.
 The default parameter is 3.14 (Pi).
-The other parameters is listed in the coments withing script.
+The other parameters is listed in the coments within the script.

 <b>Results</b><br>